 Thanks again to Darren for everything he does.
 His podcasts are very entertaining, his work with depression is admirable and he is genuinely just a nice guy.
 Listen to WEIRD DARKNESS today on Spotify or wherever you listen to podcasts.

-If you would like to listen to other episodes in my BASEMENT’S PODCAST REVIEW series, please click HERE.
+Don’t forget to listen to other episodes in my BASEMENT’S PODCAST REVIEW series.